Comparing next-generation detector configurations for high-redshift gravitational wave sources with neural posterior estimation: Dingo-IS versus Bilby

-Assuming stationary Gaussian noise, the likelihood in Equation~\ref{eq:bayes} takes the form \citep{Finn:1992wt,Veitch:2014wba,Romano:2016dpx,Ashton:2018jfp}: where the index $i$ labels the detectors in the network, $h_i(\theta)$ denotes the GW signal, and $(\cdot|\cdot)$ the noise-weighted inner product, defined as with $\mathrm{Re}$ indicating the real part and $^{*}$ the complex conjugate.
+The parameters ($\theta$) of a GW signal are inferred from strain data ($d$) through Bayes' theorem \citep{vanderSluys:2007st,vanderSluys:2009bf,Thrane:2018qnx,Christensen:2022bxb}: where $\mathcal{L}(d|\theta)$ is the likelihood function, $\pi(\theta)$ is the prior distribution (see Appendix~\ref{app:prior}) and $\mathcal{Z}(d) = \int \mathrm{d}\theta \mathcal{L}(d|\theta)\pi(\theta)$ is the evidence.
+Assuming stationary Gaussian noise, the likelihood in Eq.~\ref{eq:bayes} takes the form \citep{Finn:1992wt,Veitch:2014wba,Romano:2016dpx,Ashton:2018jfp} where the index $i$ labels the detectors in the network, $h_i(\theta)$ denotes the GW signal, and $(\cdot|\cdot)$ the noise-weighted inner product, defined as with $\mathrm{Re}$ indicating the real part and $^{*}$ the complex conjugate.
 The quantity $\sqrt{S(f)}$ represents the noise ASD (see Appendix~\ref{app:detectors} for details).
-Equation~\ref{eq:inner} is also used to compute the optimal signal-to-noise ratio (SNR): where $h(\theta^{\mathrm{inj}})$ denotes the GW signal evaluated with injected parameters.
-For a network of detectors, the total optimal SNR is obtained by adding the individual detector SNRs in quadrature.
+Equation~\ref{eq:inner} is also used to compute the optimal S/N: where $h(\theta^{\mathrm{inj}})$ denotes the GW signal evaluated with injected parameters.
+For a network of detectors, the total optimal S/N is obtained by adding the individual detector S/Ns in quadrature.